I’m Meant to Have an Orgasmic Life

 Sri Kala | April 9th 2025

-My equipment’s on the larger side, which isn’t always a blessing.
+My equipment’s on the larger side.
 Sometimes it hurts.
-So we had to get creative.
-Learn to make pleasure less about friction and more about feeling.
+So we get creative.
+Listening for when pleasure must be less about friction and more about feeling.

-Still, no matter how masterful I become, no matter how long I last or how many techniques I’ve integrated—orgasm from genital stimulation is always a flash.
+Still, no matter how masterful I become, no matter how long I last or how many techniques I’ve integrated, orgasm from genital stimulation is usually a flash.
 A starburst.
 A skyfire.
 And then… it fades.
-Especially for a man—there's a drain.
+Especially for a man, there's a drain.
 In Chinese medicine, it’s the loss of jing.
 Vital life force.

-And still, even that is temporary.
 So what is it?
 This orgasm.
 Why is it here?
-Just to tease?
 To lift me into bliss and then drop me back into the grind?

 Nah.
 That’s not the full story.